-What is the average student loan debt in 2018?
+What was the average student loan debt in 2018?

 Can I get a car loan while on a debt management plan?

-If you are in a debt management program should not affect your ability to finance on a car or qualify for a student loan.
+If you are enrolled in a debt management program, it should not affect your ability to get a car or qualify for a student loan.
 Creditors may void benefits by you apply for a new credit card on debt management programs which cannot be extended to car loans, student loans, and other debts.

 What is the average student loan debt interest rate?

-From the period of 2006 to 2018 the average federal student loan with an interest rate of 4.81% for undergraduates and 6.38% for graduates students.
-7.44% for parents and graduate student taking out on PLUS loans.
+From the period of 2006 to 2018 the average interest rate for Federal Loan was of 4.81% for undergraduates and 6.38% for graduates students.
+It was 7.44% for parents and graduate student taking out on PLUS loans.

 Will a DMP affect my job?

-The DMP can reduce the credit rating of yours in the long run and will better it off the score by getting seriously with the lenders.
-It can get a default.
+The DMP can reduce the credit rating of yours in the long run and you should discuss this seriously with the lender.
+It can get a loan default.
 If the creditor is agreeing on the DMP it might be shown as default in the credit report as it makes a deduction on payments.

-Difference between Debt management plan and an IVA?
+What is the difference between the Debt Management Plan and an IVA?